darklang/docs/docs/introduction.md

 Darklang is an integrated language, framework, and editor for building web
 backends: REST API endpoints, asynchronous background workers, scheduled jobs, and persistent storage.
-Dark's framework is tightly coupled to the infrastructure, and as you write code you're able to develop from real incoming requests/traces.
+Darklang's framework is tightly coupled to the infrastructure, and as you write code you're able to develop from real incoming requests/traces.